41% of $413,000 goal

 More about Baldwin House:

-Our Vision: To learn and practice how to build a concrete alternative to commodified, displacement-driven housing and development through the purchase, renovation, transition, and collective & cooperative care by a mutual aid group of a multifamily and office building that would otherwise contribute to gentrification, significant harms to resident health and wellbeing, and community cultural loss.
+Our Vision: Learn and practice how to build concrete alternatives to commodified, displacement-driven housing by transforming a building that if sold would contribute to gentrification, cause significant harms to resident wellbeing, and create a cultural loss for the community.

 More about the organizers:

 The Ward 1 effort of the DC Mutual Aid Network is a grassroots, community-led effort taking care of each other and keeping our city as safe as possible.
 We recognize mutual aid is a universal practice that has deep roots in Black and Brown communities that have continued to be excluded from government assistance.
 Mutual aid is needed because we know we can’t rely on local government to meet all our needs with both urgency and dignity.
 That’s why the DC Mutual Aid Network exists.

 Since the beginning of the pandemic, the Ward 1 Mutual Aid Network has been purchasing and sharing food and supplies, running errands, providing cash assistance, supporting local artists and street vendors and farmers, organizing tenants in private and public housing, showing up with our time, skills, and resources for students and unsheltered/unhoused neighbors, and deepening our political education.
 And so much more.